 Sediment will be contained within the excavated and staging area.
-Sediment will be retained in the area during storm events by the silt fence that is currently in place downhill of the excavated area as shown on Figure 3.
+To retain sediment on-site during storm events, a silt fence will be placed downhill of the excavated area as shown on Figure 3.

 2.3 PERMANENT STORM WATER CONTROLS